This page offers a quick A-Z reference guide.

 The school uses ‘Skoolbag App’ as a communication tool with parents.
 This is a free download to all parents and a wonderful way for us to have the ability to communicate with parents particularly in an emergency situation.

 Staff In-Service Days

-The school is entitled to close for teacher in-services on 4 – 5 days per year.
+The school is entitled to close for teacher in-service days on 6 days per year.
 Advance notice is always given.

 Student and Family Information

 A school Record and Medication Form is sent home to parents each year to update student and family information.
 It is most important that the school be notified immediately if there is a change of address or phone number at home or in the work place of the parents.
 This is to ensure easy contact in the case of an emergency.

 The school has both pastoral care guidelines and a discipline policy which provide for the welfare of each student based on the logical consequences approach.

 The school’s leadership team constitutes the Wellbeing group who are responsible for monitoring the wellbeing of all students.
 The school also employs a Wellbeing and Learning Diversity Leader.
 Any parental concerns regarding student wellbeing should be directed to the classroom teachers, principal (Mr Rob Horwood), Wellbeing Leader (Mrs Angela Foale) or the Learning Diversity Leader (Mrs Lyn Nelson).